Improved null proportion estimators for multiple discrete tests with plug-in FDR control

-In Section \ref{sec:discretestimators} we illustrate how information on the null distribution functions of discrete $p$-values can be used to obtain more efficient $m_0$-estimators.
-This information can be seen as a special case of auxiliary covariates, for which it is well-known that their incorporation into multiple testing procedures e.g. by weighting, can be highly beneficial (see \cite{IHW,Guillermo}).
-We would like to mention that our methods for $m_0$-estimation are not limited to the special case of discrete $p$-values but should be able to accomodate these types of heterogeneity as well.
+In Section~\ref{sec:discretestimators} we illustrated how information on the null distribution functions of discrete $p$-values can be used to obtain more efficient $m_0$-estimators.
+This information can be seen as a special case of auxiliary covariates, for which it is well-known that their incorporation into multiple testing procedures, e.g. by weighting, can be highly beneficial (see \cite{IHW,Guillermo}).
+We would like to mention that our methods for $m_0$-estimation are not limited to the special case of discrete $p$-values, but should be able to accommodate other types of heterogeneity as well.